rdlabo/ionic-sub-cli/README.md

 # ionic-sub
 This is private command line interface (CLI) for support Ionic CLI.
-This CLI will support for developing Ionic apps.
+This CLI support for developing Ionic apps.

 ## Install
 ```bash